splunk-soar-connectors/slackbot/README.md

 Type: **correct**
 Read only: **False**

 This action will stop Slack Bot if it is running\.
-It will also disable ingestion if it is enabled\.

 #### Action Parameters
 No parameters are required for this action